kammitama5/kammitama5.github.io/_posts/2018-9-28-Friday-September-28th.md

   summer of code.
 I got to talk to him about Hyperloglog (his library), since I was reading up on it after watching Gabe's talk on folds.
 - I also met Bartosz and met up again with Matthias and Ron and Ranjit and everyone.
+- Chris's dinner for K-12 education was amazing.
+I met so many great people there (and Bartosz also ate dinner with us, so we were joking it was also "teaching Category Theory at the K-12 level").
 - Robby was the Chair for the conference, so he was pretty much my boss.
 He's always fun to work with and just so calm...always.